-Read in 2 mins Leader Resources » Ministry Basics » Safety & Security Print / Download Article Facebook Twitter Pinterest Email 5-Step Guide to Choose the Right Background Check Provider Published: August 30, 2021 Here is a five-step guide to choosing the right background check provider for your church’s children’s ministry.
+Read in 2 mins Leader Resources » Ministry Basics » Safety & Security Print / Download Article Facebook Twitter Pinterest Email 5-Step Guide to Choose the Right Background Check Provider Published: August 5, 2022 Here is a five-step guide to choosing the right background check provider for your church’s children’s ministry.
 Every year more than 3 million reports of child abuse are made in the United States involving more than 6 million children.
 And sadly, nearly 10 percent of people who try to work with children have had a criminal conviction.
 Now is the perfect time to take a moment to look at what your ministry is doing to protect its kids.
-Today let’s talk background checks.
+So let’s talk background checks.
 Here are five things to keep in mind when looking at background check services for your church.
-Determine the need.
-I often hear, “Everyone knows everyone in our church, so checks aren’t essential.”
-I know many churches that are like that, and I love the fact that those churches seem to have a tight community where everyone feels comfortable with each other.
-However, that often amounts to putting on blinders…you never see it coming.
+1. Determine the need.
+We often hear, “Everyone knows everyone in our church, so checks aren’t essential.”
+We know many churches that are like that, and it’s great that those churches seem to have a tight community where everyone feels comfortable with each other.
+However, that often amounts to putting on blinders—you never see it coming.
 Statistics show that the majority of child abuse is caused by someone known to the child or the organization.
 Thinking you know everything about everyone, or even having a police officer attend your church, is not enough!
 Background checks uncover the information you may not know about and give you and your parents peace of mind.
-Determine your options.
+2. Determine your options.
 There is no such thing as a database that contains criminal report information for anyone you might want to check in the United States.
 Because each state is different, some states choose to report certain records while others do not.
 What does that mean for you?
 It means you need to carefully select which provider and report types fit your needs.
 It’s very important to choose a provider that has access to as much of this information as possible.
 Just a simple state background check may not be what you need, as a state background check only shows records from that one state.
 Research shows that people with a criminal record frequently move.
-A national database search is essential to truly know a person’s background–which brings me to my next point… Determine what kind of background check is best.
+A national database search is essential to truly know a person’s background.
+3. Determine what kind of background check is best.
 Be sure the criminal record information is owned and maintained by the service provider.
 (Some purchase this information second hand.)
 While there is no single national criminal database, a good source provider pulls from multiple court registries to offer comprehensive search options.
-Determine the cost.
-I know, budgets are tight…but safety is not the area where you want to cut corners.
+4. Determine the cost.
+We know, budgets are tight…but safety is not the area where you want to cut corners.
 Reliable, trustworthy background checks are not expensive.
 With Shepherd’s Watch, checks start as low as $12 each, with no hidden or annual fees.
 Background checks conducted by Shepherd’s Watch are very thorough, as they’ve partnered with the leading background check providers.
-Determine how often.
-I know some churches have a policy of a one-and-done check for volunteers.
+5. Determine how often.
+Some churches have a policy of a one-and-done check for volunteers.
 You get screened once when you sign up to help, and you are good for life.
 However, if you only run a check once, you won’t have the latest information.
 It’s important to rescreen your staff and volunteers on a regular basis.
 Looking for more information on keeping your ministry safe?
 Check out these posts! © Group Publishing, Inc. All rights reserved.
 No unauthorized use or duplication permitted.
 Get our FREE enewsletter!
 Join thousands of other children’s ministry leaders, getting fresh, helpful ideas delivered weekly to your inbox.
 Sign Up Please enter valid email address Sign Up Recieve offers and promos from Group?
 Got it!
 Would you also like offers and promos from Group?
 Yes!
 No Thanks, you're all set!